abpframework/abp/docs/en/Community-Articles/2023-08-07-Basic-Theme-Dark-Mode/POST.md

 ## Conclusion

-The theme is stored in **local storage** and it's initialized in the client-side.
+The theme is stored in **local storage** and it's initialized on the client-side.
 You can use **Cookies** to render the page in the last selected theme on **server-side** to prevent the flash effect while navigating pages.
-This documents show the concept of adding dark mode support of bootstrap to the Basic Theme.
+This document shows the concept of adding dark mode support of bootstrap to the Basic Theme.